quicwg/base-drafts/draft-ietf-quic-http.md

 the Push ID of the promise that it fulfills, encoded as a variable-length integer.
-The remaining data on this stream consists of HTTP/QUIC frames, as defined in {{frames}}, and carries the response side of an HTTP message exchange asdescribed in {{request-response}}.
+The remaining data on this stream consists of HTTP/QUIC frames, as defined in {{frames}}, and carries the response side of an HTTP message exchange as described in {{request-response}}.
 The request headers of the exchange are carried by a PUSH_PROMISE frame (see {{frame-push-promise}}) on the request stream which generated the push.
 Promised requests MUST conform to the requirements in Section 8.2 of {{!RFC7540}}.